HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 - DX core image - Moved directories to temporary storage
 - DX Search - File processor
 - New sizing guidance for rendering in a small configuration
+- New topic for configuring IMDS hop limit in Amazon EKS v1.30
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository
 - Notice of deprecation of customized OpenLDAP container starting CF224
 - Removal of automated Pod restart on ConfigMap updates